Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 5. Choose the right months to go.
 Chiang Mai’s air quality might not be as clean as you think.

 When I went in March, for a few days’ running, Chiang Mai got ‘awarded’ the most polluted city in the world.
-Blame myself for not doing sufficient research.
+Blame myself for not doing sufficient research, as usual.

 March is popularly known as the ‘burning season’ of Chiang Mai.
 Forests were on fire, resulting in a haze everywhere.
 There was one day that was particularly bad – my eyes were stinging from being outdoors in less than twenty minutes!
 I had to quicken my steps to the building, and later dodge into a massage place to get a rest for my eyes first.

-On my last day, the Grab driver sending me to the airport kept his N95 mask on, even while driving 🤪
+On my last day, the Grab driver sending me to the airport kept his N95 mask on, even in the car, so I followed too 🤪

 6. There is much to do..
 Yet nothing much to do in Chiang Mai.